NicolaBagala/portfolio/insurance/README.md

 _**Tech used:** JupyterLab, Python, Pandas, Matplotlib, SciPy, NumPy_

-**Note:** This is a summary of the the project results.
+**Note:** This is a summary of the project results.
 Click [here](https://github.com/NicolaBagala/portfolio/blob/master/insurance/insurance.ipynb) for the full project with code, or [here](https://github.com/NicolaBagala/portfolio/blob/master/insurance/codefree/insurance_codefree.ipynb) for a code-free version of the full project.<br><br>

 <p align="justify">In this project, I tested a few different hypotheses on medical insurance costs, using a simulated dataset that should nonetheless reflect actual conditions in the USA.
 The hypothesis I wanted to test were:</p>